-Presbyopia is a condition that is usually recognized when close work appears blurry but as the distance increases the vision will gradually get sharper.
+Presbyopia is a condition that is usually recognized when close work appears blurry but as the distance increase the vision will gradually get sharper.
 Eye fatigue, eyestrain or headaches are common symptoms patients might experience when doing close work, such as sewing, knitting, reading or computer work.

 Typically, optometrists will prescribe bifocal spectacles or reading glasses to help the eye compensate for the loss of accommodation, which is needed for near work.
-Soft multifocal contact lens is another option that has been increasing in popularity as well as its effectiveness.
+Soft multifocal contact lens is another venue that has been increasing in popularity as well as its effectiveness.
 Laser surgery has been another alternative method used to treat presbyopia but the duration of treatment ranges between individuals.
 Ophthalmologists are now implanting multifocal IOL to treat presbyopia synergistically with the cataract extraction.

 Presbyopia is a condition that gradually changes with age.
 As years go on the loss of accommodation increases and the need to update the prescription is required in order to have clear vision.